+Description:

-Description: The City operates and maintains a Wastewater Collection and Treatment System and the City charges each user having a sewer connection or otherwise discharging sewage, industrial waste, or other liquids into the City's sewer system.
-Use: The revenue generated by sewer rates is used to cover the cost of operations, maintenance, administration, and replacement of the wastewater collection and treatment system.
-Structure: The City has two components to its structured sewer rate.
+The City operates and maintains a Wastewater Collection and Treatment System and the City charges each user having a sewer connection or otherwise discharging sewage, industrial waste, or other liquids into the City's sewer system.

+Use:

+The revenue generated by sewer rates is used to cover the cost of operations, maintenance, administration, and replacement of the wastewater collection and treatment system.

+Structure:

+The City has two components to its structured sewer rate.
 Each user pays a monthly minimum that is based on Meter Size and MCE (Meter Capacity Equivalent).
 Also, the city uses average winter water usage to calculate Residential discharge.
 Commercial discharge is calculated on monthly water usage.

-Accumptions Boginning July 1 in EV 2025-26 sower rates will increase by 18%.
-This budget includes
+Assumptions:

-Assumptions: Beginning July 1 in FY 2025-26 sewer rates will increase by 18%.
+Beginning July 1 in FY 2025-26 sewer rates will increase by 18%.
 This budget includes proposed sewer rates revenues of \$1,275,000 based on previous sewer revenues and the 18% rate increase.